armilleiwilliam/elogbooks_test/README.md

   In some cases the settings could be ignored returning a failing test when you have :memory: set, run "php artisan config:clear" and
   "php artisan migrate:refresh --seed" to restore the database.
 Why you need to restore the db?
 Because if you run the test and it does ignore the settings with ":memory:" it deletes entirely the physical database (use RefreshDatabase;) after you run the first test, so you have to restore the dummy data.
-I hope it makes sense.  :-)
+I hope it makes sense.  :-) For your information when I last ran the test it was successful.

 ## User: